Analysis of Thompson Sampling for Controlling Unknown Linear Diffusion Processes: Organization of Appendices

 \section{Organization of Appendices}

-This paper has four appendices.
-First, we prove Theorem~\ref{StabThm} in Appendix~\ref{append1}, together with multiple lemmas that the proof of the theorem relies on, and their statements and proofs are provided in Appendix~\ref{append1} as well.
-Similarly, the proof for Theorem~\ref{RegretThm} together with intermediate steps, all are presented in Appendix~\ref{append2}.
-Then, Appendix~\ref{append3} consists of statements and proofs of other results that are used for establishing both theorems.
-Finally, empirical simulations beyond those presented in Section~\ref{NumericalSection} are presented in Appendix~\ref{append4}.
+This paper has three appendices.
+Appendix~\ref{append1} contains the intermediate lemmas that are used in the proof of Theorem~\ref{StabThm} together with their proofs.
+Similarly, auxiliary results for the proof of Theorem~\ref{RegretThm} are presented in Appendix~\ref{append2}.
+Then, Appendix~\ref{append3} consists of statements and proofs of other technical results that are used for establishing both theorems.